teknium1/transformers-gptq-quant/readme.md

 1. By setting hardcoded values for the parameters at the top of the script under 'Hardcoded default values'.
 2. By providing command-line arguments to override the hardcoded values.
 # Parameters:
-- model_id: The identifier of the pre-trained GPT model.
-Example: 'gpt2', 'gpt2-medium', etc. It can be a folder or a huggingface directory.
+- model_id: The huggingface repository or local directory containing a HF model.
+Example: 'openai/gpt2', './hermes2', etc. It can be a folder or a huggingface directory.
 - bits: The number of bits to use for quantization.
 Example: 8, 16, etc.
 - dataset: The name of the dataset to use.
 Example: 'wikitext2', 'wikitext103', etc.
 - group_size: The size of the group for quantization.
 Usually a power of 2.